FabrizioMusacchio/roessler_attractor/README.md

 # Rössler attractor

-Just a simple Pyhton code example for simulating the trajectory of the Rössler attractor.
+Just a simple Python code example for simulating the trajectory of the Rössler attractor.
+Find more information in this [blog post](https://www.fabriziomusacchio.com/blog/2024-03-10-roessler_attractor/).

 For reproducibility: